 WHO USES STOCK KEEPING UNITS?

 Manufacturers and distributors employ SKUs to track how items are moving through the supply chain.
 Beyond the warehouses and fulfillment centers, employees scan stock keeping units in retail settings (online and in brick-and-mortar stores).
+If you’re looking to delve deeper into the world of logistics, our guide on what is logistics outsourcing can provide further insights.

 Consumers may also use SKUs to look up products online for reviews and price comparisons.